What Is A Down Jacket? The Complete Guide

-The phrase down jacket it interchangeable with that of puffer jacket (in my world, at least.
-My teenage daughter frowns when I use the term which her way of saying, “You’re so old!”).
+The phrase down jacket is interchangeable with that of puffer jacket (in my world, at least.
+My teenage daughter frowns when I use the term which is her way of saying, “You’re so old!”).

-Puffer jacket is a more recent addition to high-street hikers dictionary and was made popular by media who trailed Princess Diana on her regular skiing trips in the 1980’s.
+Puffer jacket is a more recent addition to the high-street hikers’ dictionary and was made popular by media who trailed Princess Diana on her regular skiing trips in the 1980s.

 Here’s a more detailed history of down jackets.